anatolikalysch/VMAttack/README.md

 - The instruction
 - The CPU Context **after** execution

-additionally a trace line can contain:
+additionally a VMAttack trace line can contain:

 - A stack comment
 - A grade